SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-amyraldian.markdown

 > My position is known in theological circles as “4-point Calvinism. ...
 As a 4-point Calvinist, I hold to all the above <span style="color:#A8A8A8">[TULIP]</span> except limited atonement <span style="color:#A8A8A8">['L']</span>. &mdash; [Dr. Ron Rhodes (Th.D., Dallas Theological Seminary)](https://youtu.be/Efc5MA2Vtu4), [The Extent of the Atonement](https://www.ronrhodes.org/the-extent-of-the-atonement).

+- <a name="martin5.3.1" href="#contents" style="font-size:1.2em;">5.3.1 Dr. Walter Martin Quoted</a>

+    > Walter Martin, founder of the Christian Research Institute, observes: “John the Apostle tells us that Christ gave His life as a propitiation for **our sin (i.e., the elect)**, though not for ours only but for the sins of the **whole world (1 John 2:2)**....[People] cannot evade John’s usage of ‘whole’ (Greek: holos).
+In the same context the apostle quite cogently points out that ‘the whole (holos) world lies in wickedness’ or, more properly, ‘in the lap of the wicked one’ (1 John 5:19, literal translation).
+If we assume that ‘whole’ applies only to the chosen or elect of God, then the ‘whole world does not ‘lie in the lap of the wicked one.’
+This, of course, all reject.”

 <a name="lennox5.4" href="#contents" style="font-size:1.6em;">5.4 Dr. John C. Lennox Dispatches Limited Atonement</a>

 Dr. John C. Lennox, while **not an Amyraldian** himself and choosing to go **systemless**, also contributes many vital points in his book &ldquo;[*Determined to Believe?*]()&rdquo; if you want something more in-depth and expansive.